hfereidouni/DataScience/interactivedebuggingtool.markdown

     - Ensure you have the necessary NHL game data files available in a directory called nhl_data.
 These JSON files should contain the game data you want to explore.

 3. **Copy and Paste the Code:**
-    - Copy the entire code provided in your question and paste it into a Jupyter Notebook cell.
+    - Copy the entire code provided in the question and paste it into a Jupyter Notebook cell.

 4. **Run the Code:**
-    - Execute the code cell in your Jupyter Notebook environment.
+    - Execute the code cell in the Jupyter Notebook environment.
 This will initialize the NHLExplorer class and create an interactive tool for exploring NHL game data.

 5. **Interact with the Tool:**
-    - Once the code is executed, the tool's interface will appear in your notebook.
+    - Once the code is executed, the tool's interface will appear in the notebook.
     - Use the dropdown menus to select the desired season and game type (Regular or Playoffs).
     - Adjust the game slider to choose a specific game ID.
     - Adjust the event slider to select an event within the chosen game.